Menu

 In the 1700s, early settlers and ship captains held title to the Wompatuck State Park area, but the land was never extensively developed.
 During the 1800s, families maintained woodlots and grazing lands here, and the streams powered the Stockbridge Shingle Mill.
 Water from Mt.
 Blue Spring was commercially bottled.

-In 1941, the United States government established the Hingham Naval Ammunition Depot Annex (known by locals as the “Cohasset Annex”) on the site.
+This property was a military site from 1941 to 1965.
+In 1941, the United States government established the Hingham Naval Ammunition Depot Annex (known by locals as the “Cohasset Annex”) here.
 Land was acquired from private homeowners for the purpose of expanding the Hingham Naval Ammunition Depot (now Bare Cove Park) nearby.
 It remained in use until 1965, and served both World War II and the Korean Conflict.

 Scattered throughout the property are over 100 decommissioned military bunkers, which were used to store ammunition.
 Explosives such as TNT-loaded depth charges, bombs, fuses, projectiles, and cartridges were produced and stored here.
 Many of these bunkers have been backfilled, but some remain exposed.
 There are several old military buildings on the property, as well as an abandoned railroad.
 Most buildings have had their roofs and windows removed and are open to the elements.